tbuyus/javascript101/docs/git.md

 ### Pull Requests
 1. Fork our [git playground project](https://github.com/CodeHubOrg/git-playground).
+2. Add something awesome, anything is awesome!
-2. Update the hall of fame with your name.
+3. Update the hall of fame with your name.
-3. Create a pull request.
+4. Create a pull request.
-4. Update your github with the changes.
+5. Update your github with the changes.

 ## Useful links
 @todo Please add useful links here.